artifacts

 metadata.jsonscreenshot.pngdoctor.txtwebvnc-status.jsonwhen a coordinator login is configuredlogs.txtandrun.jsonwhen--run <run-id>is provided

---all also records screen.mp4, writes screen.contact.png, creates screen.trimmed.gif, and writes screen.trimmed.mp4 using the same motion window.
-Linux video uses remote ffmpeg/X11 capture.
-Native Windows video captures frames in the interactive console session and encodes the MP4 locally with ffmpeg.
-MP4 capture is currently supported for Linux and native Windows desktop targets.
+--all enables --video and --gif, so the bundle also records screen.mp4, writes a screen.contact.png contact sheet, and produces a trimmed screen.trimmed.gif. --gif requires --video (or --all).
+Linux video uses remote ffmpeg/X11 capture; native Windows captures frames in the interactive console session and encodes the MP4 locally with ffmpeg.
+MP4 capture is supported for Linux and native Windows desktop targets only.

 Useful flags: